 The Arts Council partners with the Princeton University Art Museum to provide free online art-making experiences.
 Weekly classes are taught by artist-instructor Barbara DiLorenzo over Zoom, so participants can join live from home.

-Summer 2021 Sessions:
+Fall 2021 Sessions:

 In the late 1960s, LeWitt pioneered a new way of working: inspired by the tradition of mural painting, he began to create drawings and paintings for walls, all of them abstract.
 They combine a variety of relatively simple marks and geometric motifs to create aesthetic effects that are both dynamic and beautiful.
 In this class we will focus on color harmony using an abstract structure of crisscrossing and swirling lines on a page—filling each shape with specific hues, inspired by Sol LeWitt’s Wall Drawing #1134, Whirls and Twirls (Princeton).
 Image: Sol LeWitt (1928–2007; born Hartford, CT; died New York, NY), Wall Drawing #1134, Whirls and Twirls (Princeton), 2004.
 Acrylic paint, 518.2 x 1127.8 cm.
 Princeton University, gift of the Bloomberg Family.